Elopteryx/upload-parser/README.md

 Also, the classic blocking method parses the whole request and only lets you run your code after it is finished.
 Why no support to check for the correct file extension, or request size right when they become available?
-And so I decided to write this small library which handles those situation.
+And so I decided to write this small library which handles those situations.
 If you don't have these requirements then the Servlet API will do the job just fine.
 Otherwise, I think you will find my library useful.

 Issues